Norfolk Nature Tours: Wildlife Walks & Wild Orchid Walks

 We will start by looking at a wide variety of heathland flowers and then, as dusk falls, wait for Woodcocks to start roding and then for the Nightjars to start their night-time patrols; we have an excellent chance of seeing both species.

-Breckland for specialty flowers & Stone-curlews
+Breckland for Specialty Flowers & Stone-curlews

 Spanish Catchfly, Purple Milk-vetch and Pyramidal Orchid are just some of the specialties we can expect before moving on to admire Stone-curlews, once so common in the county that they were given the name 'Norfolk Plover'.